josephmullins/BFM/README.md

 # Replication code for "Family Law Effects on Divorce, Fertility and Child Investment" by Brown, Flinn and Mullins (2024)

-## Introduction

-In this repository you will find code to replicate the estimates, figures and tables
+In this repository you will find code to replicate the model estimates, figures and tables from "Family Law Effects on Divorce, Fertility and Child Investment" by Brown, Flinn and Mullins (2024).

 ## Initial Data Cleaning